top of page

 4. Present several sentences with did in both careful and fast speech, giving students clear examples of the change.

-If you’d like to hear more about authentic listening along with two other essential skills in the global communication toolkit, request the recording of my webinar on the 27th or 29th of April.
+If you’d like to hear more about authentic listening along with two other essential skills in the global communication toolkit, watch the recording of my webinar YouTube.

 References: